-Dietrich was often mischievous and got up to various pranks, not always at the appropriate 13 get washed and dressed quickly because we had been invited to go out.
+Dietrich was often mischievous and got up to various pranks, not always at the appropriate time.
+I remember that Dietrich specially liked to do this when the children were supposed to get washed and dressed quickly because we had been invited to go out.
 So one such day he was dancing round the room, singing and being a thorough nuisance.
 Suddenly the door opened, his mother descended upon him, boxed his ears right and left, and was gone.
 Then the nonsense was over.
 Without shedding a tear, he now did what he ought.